Creating

 Your Characters Aren't in This Alone

-Keeping an eye out for whose story affects the protagonists' story will make it a lot easier to see how various storylines fit together.
-It's not just about a few characters having an adventure, it's about how those adventures create people and situations that are going to collide at some point and resolve your core conflict.
+Keeping an eye out for whose story affects the protagonists' story will make it a lot easier to see how various storylines (and subplots) fit together.
+It's not about a few characters having separate adventures in a similar location, it's about how those adventures create people and situations that are going to collide at some point and resolve your core conflict.
 Maybe it'll be for the good, maybe it won't, but it'll be interesting.

 • What does this character need from the other POV characters?